Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 Does aluminium rust?

 No, aluminium does not rust like iron or steel.
-Instead, it undergoes oxidation, forming a protective layer of aluminium oxide on its surface, which prevents further corrosion.
+Instead, it undergoes oxidation, forming a shielding layer of aluminum oxide forms on its surface, which prevents further corrosion.

 What are the advantages of using aluminium?